Neo-manchester/Tac-VGNN/README.md

 * To fit your own OS and cuda, previous pytorch version found here https://pytorch.org/get-started/previous-versions/

-* DO NOT use 'pip' to install pytorch instead of 'conda' to prevent negtive influence for torch_geometric!!!
+* DO NOT use 'pip' to install pytorch instead of 'conda' to prevent negative influence for torch_geometric!!!

    ref: https://stackoverflow.com/questions/73046416/torch-geometric-error-filenotfound-could-not-find-module-conda-envs